badgumby/arch-wsl/README.md

 ***

+### Install and Configure Windows Terminal

+1. From the Windows Store, install [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).

+2. Copy any `.png` or `.ico` that you would like to use as distro icons to the following folder:

+   `%LOCALAPPDATA%\packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState\`

+3. Edit the `settings.json` file for `Windows Terminal` and add the following line to the list item:

+   `"icon" : "ms-appdata:///roaming/filename.ico",`

+***

 ### Install Yay AUR Helper and Pacman Wrapper (https://github.com/Jguer/yay)

 1. Create a directory for the yay PKGBUILD files and enter it.